nanxstats/tinytopics/docs/articles/get-started.md

 ## Fit topic model

-Fit the topic model and plot loss curve.
+Fit the topic model and plot the loss curve.
 There will be a progress bar.

 ``` python
 model, losses = fit_model(X, k, learning_rate=0.01)